Who We Are

 Remembering Craig Smith

 For 37 years Emmanuel Church and Emmanuel Music stood at the center of Craig Smith’s musical and spiritual life.
 Craig arrived at this church on Newbury Street as choirmaster in 1970.
-A visionary even then, he probably could not have imagined how the organization he created would grow in reach and in expertise; he could not have imagined some of the obstacles it would have to overcome, or the exemplary role in the community, and indeed the world, that it would eventually come to play.
+A visionary even then, he probably could not have imagined how the organization he created would grow in reach and in expertise; he could not have imagined some of the obstacles it would have to overcome, or the exemplary role in the community and indeed the world that it would eventually come to play.
 Like Bach, he was doing his job.
+And like the greatest creative figures, he believed profoundly in the connections music makes between things seen and experienced, and things invisible, ineffable and no less real.
+He believed in the connections music makes among individuals and between music and the society that surrounds it, nourishes it, opposes it, and desperately needs it.